Frequently Asked Window Repair Questions Phoenix Arizona | FAQ by Rem A D

-It is possible that your windows need new balancers in your windows.
+It’s possible that your windows need new balancers.
 There are several different types of balancers.
 The block and tackle balancers are rectangular and can be replaced by the homeowner as a do it yourself project, spiral balancers are round and come in several different designs, they require a special tool and are dangerous as a do it yourself project.
 We sell and install both types.

 My windows and/ or sliding glass door are not rolling properly: